Reconstruction of Missing Data using Iterative Harmonic Expansion: Results

 \subsection{Dependence on underlying power spectrum}

-Reconstruction accuracy depends on the underlying power spectrum $C_\ell\propto \ell^{n}$ of the fluctuation as each harmonic mode is not independent in the masked incomplete sky even the underlying fluctuation is Gaussian.
-We consider three power law indices, $n=0, -2$ and $-4$, which correspond to the following three cases.
-The projected two dimensional galaxy or dark matter distribution is approximated as $C_{\ell}^g \propto \ell^0$ \cite[e.g.][]{Frithetal:05} on large scales, and the ordinary Sachs-Wolfe spectrum is approximated as $C_{\ell}^{\rm SW}\propto \ell^{-2}$ \citep{SachsWolfe:67}.
-On very large-angular scales, the integrated Sachs-Wolfe effect, which gives $C_{\ell}^{\rm iSW}\propto \ell^{-4}$ \cite[e.g.][]{Cooray:02} dominates the CMB in the standard $\Lambda$CDM scenario.
+The reconstruction accuracy depends on the underlying power spectrum $C_\ell\propto \ell^{n_s}$ of the fluctuation because the harmonic modes are not independent in the masked incomplete sky even if the underlying fluctuation is Gaussian.
+We consider three power law indices, $n_s=0, -2$ and $-4$, which correspond to the following three cases.
+The projected two-dimensional galaxy or dark matter distribution is approximated as $C_{\ell}^{\rm g} \propto \ell^0$ \cite[e.g.][]{Frithetal:05} on large scales, and the ordinary Sachs--Wolfe spectrum is approximated as $C_{\ell}^{\rm SW}\propto \ell^{-2}$ \citep{SachsWolfe:67}.
+On very large--angular scales, the integrated Sachs--Wolfe effect, which gives $C_{\ell}^{\rm ISW}\propto \ell^{-4}$ \cite[e.g.][]{Cooray:02} dominates the CMB in the standard $\Lambda$CDM scenario.

-Given the typical scale of mask $\theta_{\rm M}$, it is impossible to reconstruct the fluctuation whose scale is smaller than $\ell_{\rm M} \ge 180/\theta_{\rm M}$.
-Because of the mode coupling, fluctuations with angular scales corresponding to $\ell_{\rm M}$ are strongly affected by fluctuations with smaller angular sizes.
-If the spectral index is negative, the amplitude of a smaller scale fluctuation is weak and does not strongly disturb the large scale fluctuations.
-Thus the deconvolution mapping $F$ is less affected by singularities.
-However, if the slope of the spectrum is flat or positive, large scale modes are highly contaminated by the noisy small scale fluctuations.
+Given the typical scale of the mask $\theta_{\rm M}$, it is impossible to reconstruct a fluctuation whose scale is smaller than $\ell_{\rm max} \simeq \ell_{\rm M} \ge 180/\theta_{\rm M}$.
+Due to the mode coupling, fluctuations with angular scales corresponding to $\ell_{\rm M}$ are strongly affected by fluctuations with smaller angular sizes.
+If the spectral index is negative, the amplitude of a smaller scale fluctuation is weak and does not strongly disturb the large-scale fluctuations.
+Therefore, the deconvolution mapping $F$ is less affected by singularities.
+However, if the spectrum is flat or has a positive slope, the large-scale modes are highly contaminated by the small-scale fluctuations.